-The AC also noted and reviewed the nature and extent of the non-audit services provided to the Group by the external auditor.
-The AC is of the opinion that the provision of such non-audit services did not affect the independence and objectivity of the external auditor.
-For details of the fees paid to the external auditor in respect of audit and non-audit services during FY2019, please refer to note 16 of the Notes to the Financial Statements on page 85.
+The AC also noted and reviewed the nature and extent of the non-audit services provided to the Group by the external auditors.
+The AC is of the opinion that the provision of such non-audit services did not affect the independence and objectivity of the external auditors.
+For details of the fees paid to the external auditors in respect of audit and non-audit services during FY2020, please refer to note 16 of the Notes to the Financial Statements on page 84.

-The AC is satisfied that the external auditor has the requisite expertise and resources to perform their duties.
-Accordingly, the AC has nominated KPMG LLP for re-appointment as the external auditor at the forthcoming AGM.
-The external auditor has confirmed that it is registered with the Accounting and Corporate Regulatory Authority.
+The AC is satisfied that the external auditors has the requisite expertise and resources to perform their duties.
+Accordingly, the AC has nominated KPMG LLP for re-appointment as the external auditors at the forthcoming AGM.
+The external auditors have confirmed that it is registered with the Accounting and Corporate Regulatory Authority.
 The Company is thus in compliance with Rule 712 and Rule 715 of the SGX-ST Listing Manual in relation to the appointment of the Group's auditors.

-Internal Audit
+Internal Audits